University of Florida Library West

 Library West primarily serves the College of Liberal Arts and Sciences, College of Journalism and Communications, and the Warrington College of Business Administration.
 It is the largest of the seven Smathers Libraries at UF.
 The other major library is the Marston Science Library, which holds collections on agriculture, engineering, mathematics, and the natural and physical sciences.

 The library is located at the north end of the Plaza of the Americas, at the Campus Historic District in the northeastern part of campus.
 The library is colloquially referred to as "Lib West" or "Club West" by some students.

 History

 Library West was first constructed in 1967 and was originally designated as the "Graduate Research Library."
 Library East (now Smathers Library) was at the same time designated as the undergraduate library.
 However, in the following decades the two buildings' collections were integrated together and Library West became established as the social sciences and humanities library on campus.

 Prompted by a need for more space for materials, Library West was closed for a $30 million renovation in December 2003 that doubled its capacity, improved its information technology capabilities, and added a Starbucks to the lobby.
 The library reopened in August 2006, and the renovations earned the library gold LEED certification, making Library West the second UF building to obtain that status (the first was Rinker Hall, which houses the Rinker School of Building Construction).

-Further renovations were made to the Library West colonnade.
-The new design created a taller and narrower colonnade to replace the previously existing one, and added several features that promoted more space for students, including the installation of tables and benches.
-A bronze statue of an alligator was also placed in the center of the new colonnade after construction ceases.